How to Grow the String of Dolphins Plant

 It is a compact plant that works well in a hanging planter, so if you are determined to get one, you could hang it up out of reach.
 However, you would need to be extremely diligent about removing any leaves that might fall from it.

-Our view is that it isn’t worth the risk when there are so many other adorable pet-safe succulents.
+We believe it isn’t worth the risk when there are so many other adorable pet-safe succulents.

 Container and Soil